-Opioids are never to be prescribed for longer than short-term use, such as more than 10 days up to two weeks at a time, as they can be highly addictive, even when used as prescribed.
+Opioids were developed for short-term use — in fact, they were never meant to be prescribed for more than 10 days and up to two weeks at a time, as they can be highly addictive, even when used as prescribed.

-In general, opioids can cause respiratory depression, or dangerously slowed to stopped breathing.
-Increasing a dose, taking a powerful opioid when a person has no tolerance to opioids, or taking an opioid which may be cut with other, more potent substances can present high risks.
+Increasing a dose, taking a powerful opioid when a person has no tolerance to opioids, or taking an opioid that may be cut with other, more potent substances can present high risks.